-The parts of the AS/NZ 1158 that are applicable to the lighting upgrade will depend on the lighting category, subcategory and performance requirements of the particular road or public space involved.
-As noted above, these are a matter that must be determined by or in consultation with the relevant appropriate authority.
+The parts of AS/NZS 1158 that are applicable to the lighting upgrade will depend on the lighting category, subcategory and performance requirements of the particular road or public space involved.
+As noted above, these are matters that must be determined by or in consultation with the responsible authority29.